Designing data capture instruments and conducting, analyzing, and providing oversight for trials

 About the Program

-Our in-house team of clinical trial experts are available to facilitate and assist external investigators with the development and conduct of their clinical trials.
+Our in-house team of clinical trial experts is available to facilitate and assist external investigators with the development and conduct of their clinical trials.
 View our Clinical Research Support page for more information.

 Examples of Our Clinical Trials

-Below is a sample of the types of clinical trials research taking place at CHÉOS.
+Below is a sample of the types of clinical trials research taking place at Advancing Health.

 • Host response mediators in coronavirus (COVID-19) infection: Is there a protective effect of ARBS on outcomes of coronavirus infection?
 (ARBs CORONA II)